I beg to move,

 I hope that when the Minister addresses the matter she will consider the holistic solution described by my hon.
 Friend the Member for Carmarthen West and South Pembrokeshire, which will not just preserve what we have but allow the progressive extermination of the invasive species that is the grey squirrel.
-It seems to me that unless we can find a way down the road—we are talking about many decades from now—unless we find a way of sending the grey squirrel back to where it came from, that is, the United States, and unless we exterminate it from the United Kingdom, it is extremely unlikely that we will keep the little blighters under control.
+It seems to me that unless we can find a way down the road—we are talking about many decades from now— of sending the grey squirrel back to where it came from, that is, the United States, and unless we exterminate it from the United Kingdom, it is extremely unlikely that we will keep the little blighters under control.
 All we have to do is to glance at South Georgia, where the rats and mice arrived with the whalers, absolutely ran over the entire island and destroyed the biodiversity of the island.
 Only by their eradication can we now preserve the very delicate balance of biodiversity in that island.
 Precisely the same applies here.
 The interesting and worthy projects that we have heard about are great, but we cannot be certain that they will work.
-If we are to be certain that we are going to keep the red squirrel for generations to come, there is only one way to be certain, and that is through finding means for the final eradication of the grey squirrel from these islands.
+There is only one way to be certain that we are going to keep the red squirrel for generations to come, and that is through finding means for the final eradication of the grey squirrel from these islands.

 It is a pleasure to serve under your chairmanship, Sir David.
 I congratulate the hon.
 Member for Copeland (Trudy Harrison) on securing the debate, and on her opening remarks, the originality of which was commendable.
 Her knowledge of squirrels and the management of their habitat was very impressive and certainly superior to mine.
 I also congratulate the hon.
 Member for Strangford (Jim Shannon) on his short intervention, and other Members for their points and concerns.
 Apart from one, most points have been very well made.
 Like the hon.
 Member for North Wiltshire (James Gray), I sit on the Environmental Audit Committee and agree that invasive species are a problem for this country and its biosecurity.
 A recent visit to Cambridge University revealed challenges we all face that are way beyond our ken, as far as I could see.
 I hope that we will learn more about how to deal with those challenges over the next few weeks.